allamand/trivia-api/README.md

 > If you don't want to create a preview environment from your PR, just don't mention the `preview-bot`.

+The deployment on the master is only triggered when you merge a PR on the master (it is not started if you directly push to master)

 ### With Github Workflow

 I have configured this project to also be able to deploy a preview environment automatically when we label the Pull Request with the `preview-bot` label.